-Much depends on education and training.
-However, the working qualities of the dog are inherited and must be familiarized with when selecting a puppy.
-If you choose an elite representative, then you should take an interest in the pedigree, the purity of the breed and the achievements of the offspring of this pair.
+Much depends on the education and training.
+However, the working qualities of the dog are inherited and it is necessary to become familiar with them when choosing a puppy.
+If you choose an elite representative, then you should ask about the pedigree, the purity of the breed and the achievements of the offspring of this particular pair.

-But even such a careful selection does not guarantee 100% that the puppy will grow a champion.
-Puppy show class is 3 times more expensive than ordinary dog, and must have full compliance with the breed qualities described in the standard.
-He is brought up and raised, immediately placing emphasis on the development of high exteriors.
+But even such careful selection does not guarantee for 100% that a champion will grow from a puppy.
+A show class puppy is 3 times more expensive than an ordinary dog, and must have full compliance with the breed qualities described in the standard.
+It is raised and grown, immediately emphasizing the development of high exterior qualities.

-Puppies of the breed class or tribal should not have deviations from the standard, they must have good health and be suitable for breed breeding.
-Pets, companions or puppies of the pet class can have minor deviations in the exterior, which will not allow them to be used in breeding, but will not affect the character, health and devotion.
+Breed-class puppies or breeding should not have deviations from the standard, must have good health and be suitable for breeding.
+Pets, companions or puppies of a pet-class may have minor variations in the exterior, which will not allow their use in breeding, but will not affect their character, health and devotion.

-It is also important to determine the gender of the puppy.
-After all, the dogs and bitches of the German Shepherd differ not only in size, weight, but also in working qualities:
+It is also important to determine the sex of a puppy.
+After all, males and bitches of the German shepherd differ not only in size and weight, but also in working qualities:

 |Workable all year round||Require more stringent and continuous monitoring||Easier to adapt|

-When choosing a puppy of a German shepherd, it is worth considering your own experience in educating the representatives of this breed.
-Less experienced dog breeder should take a bitch, with whom it is easier to find a common language.
-Experienced breeders note that the emotional bitch is more attached to the house and the owners, her reactions are thinner and richer, which bribes, especially when acquiring a pet or companion.
+When choosing a puppy German shepherd should take into account their own experience in raising representatives of this breed.
+A less experienced dog breeder should take a bitch with whom it is easier to find a common language.
+Experienced dog breeders say that emotionally bitch is more attached to the house and the owners, her reaction is thinner and richer, which is captivating, especially when acquiring a pet or companion.

-The female is less aggressive, gets along better with children, is more intelligent.
-German zoopsychologist Konrad Lawrence claimed that the bitch of all representatives of quadrupeds is closest to the subtleties of perception, emotionality and ability to a real friendship for man.
+The female is less aggressive, gets along better with children, more savvy.
+German zoopsychologist Konrad Lawrence argued that the bitch from all representatives of four-legged is closest in terms of subtlety of perception, emotionality and the ability for true friendship to a person.

-In males, the owner can be attracted by their natural independence, ability to serve, intelligence, loyalty, indefatigability, dedication.
-But the dog needs more physical activity, with him even a walk takes longer because of the desire to mark the territory.
+In males the owner can be attracted by their natural autonomy, ability to serve, intelligence, loyalty, tirelessness, dedication.
+But the dog needs more physical activity, it takes even longer to walk with him because of the desire to mark the territory.

-The next criterion when choosing a puppy of a German shepherd is his psychological health, socialization and behavior in the litter.
+The next criterion when choosing a German Shepherd puppy is its psychological health, socialization and behavior in the litter.

-Many traits are passed on to the offspring from their parents.
-It is worth seeing how the puppy's parents behave, whether they have excessive aggressiveness, cowardice, hysteria.
-Puppies German Shepherd distinguishes curiosity, craving for exploration and everything new, if these features are absent, then the dog will not adapt well, grow passive and bezynitsiativnym.
+Many character traits are transmitted to offspring from their parents.
+It is worth seeing how the parents of the puppy behave, whether they have excessive aggressiveness, cowardice, hysteria.
+German Shepherd puppies are distinguished by curiosity, craving for research and everything new, if these traits are absent, the dog will not adapt well, will grow passive and lacking initiative.

-Some dog breeders are not advised to choose a puppy if he looks depressed and timid in his litter.
-But shepherds often in the midst of their odnodokov form groups that are at war with each other, winning leadership.
-It is worth picking up such a puppy from his brothers, "rude", and he will become cheerful and active, and with good upbringing - bold, faithful and loyal, as the German shepherd is supposed to.
+Some dog owners do not advise choosing a puppy if it looks depressed and shy in its litter.
+But shepherds often in the midst of their peers form groups that are hostile with each other, winning the lead.
+It is worth picking up such a puppy from its brute brothers, and it will become cheerful and active, and with good upbringing it will be bold, loyal and faithful, as a German shepherd is supposed to be.

 Cowardly puppies are afraid of people, noise, new surroundings.
-Do not harbor the hope that such a puppy will grow bold.
-Weak mentality is difficult to adjust by education.
+You should not entertain the hope that such a puppy will grow up brave.
+Weak psyche is difficult to adjust education.

-Puppy must be socialized, which will facilitate his adaptation to the new home, its inhabitants, children.
-It is necessary to avoid too aggressive, sullen, timid puppies.
-This testifies not only to poor heredity and improper education, but also to isolation of the puppy.
+The puppy should be socialized, which will facilitate its adaptation to a new house, its inhabitants, children.
+It is worth avoiding too aggressive, gloomy, timid puppies.
+This testifies not only to poor heredity and improper upbringing, but also to the isolation of the puppy.

-Foreign cynologists advise taking the puppy away from the mother at the age of 50-65 days, which positively affects their character, psyche and socialization.
-In Russian nurseries puppies are taken away earlier, which can have long-term consequences.
+Foreign dog experts advise taking a puppy from a mother at the age of 50-65 days, which positively affects their character, psyche and socialization.
+In Russian kennels, puppies are taken away earlier, which may have long-term consequences.

-To acquire a companion, you should immediately pay attention to a balanced, non-aggressive, amenable learning and intelligent dog.
+To acquire a companion, you should immediately pay attention to a balanced, non-aggressive, learnable and intelligent dog.
 The German Shepherd is one of the few "multifunctional" dogs that can be raised for almost any purpose.
-But, in order to correctly and easily do this, it is necessary to take into account the nature of the animal.
+But in order to properly and easily do this, it is necessary to take into account the nature of the animal.

-The shepherd puppy is the most curious and lively, which indicates his intellectual development.
-But a layman, and even more so a person who first decided to have a puppy, it is difficult to correctly assess the psycho-emotional characteristics of the baby.
+Shepherd puppy is the most inquisitive and lively, which indicates its mental development.
+But for a non-professional, and even more so for a person who first decided to have a puppy, it is difficult to properly assess the psycho-emotional characteristics of a baby.

-To determine the character and mental abilities of the puppy, use a simple and affordable test developed by the American zoopsychologist William Campbell.
-It consists of 5 parts and helps determine:
+To determine the nature and mental abilities of a puppy, use a simple and accessible test developed by the American zoopsychologist William Kemble.
+It consists of 5 parts and helps to determine:

-- contact or desire to communicate with the puppy;
+- contact or desire to communicate a puppy;

 - the ability of the baby to follow the person;

-- striving for resistance or a test of obedience;
+- desire for resistance or test for obedience;

-It is recommended that these tests be conducted with puppies 6-8 weeks of age.
-The duration of each stage or test does not exceed 30 seconds, which is due to the psychology of the dog.
-Before choosing a puppy, it is worth spending a few minutes to determine the character of the future pupil, his ability to learn, the need for professional and strict training.
+It is recommended to conduct these tests with puppies of 6-8 weeks of age.
+The duration of each stage or test does not exceed 30 seconds, due to the psychology of the dog.
+Before you choose a puppy you like, you should spend a few minutes to determine the nature of the future pupil, his ability to learn, the need for professional and strict training.

-After this stage is completed, the exterior, pedigree properties, as well as the puppy's health should be carefully evaluated.
+After this stage has been passed, the exterior, breed properties, as well as the puppy's health should be carefully assessed.

-Especially carefully it is necessary to approach the evaluation of the ex-terrier in show dogs and dog-producers.
-To the appearance of the future pet you can not find fault with such strictness.
-But often the anomalies of the exterior indicate pathologies.
-Puppy German Shepherd should look like this:
+Particular care should be taken to assess the exterior of show dogs and dogs-producers.
+By the appearance of the future pet you can not quibble so strictly.
+But often anomalies of the exterior indicate pathologies.
+A German Shepherd puppy should look like this:

 - Clear, clean almond-shaped eyes of dark color.
-Inadvertent discharge from the eyes and bulge.
-If the puppy is less than 30-40 days, its eyes may have a bluish tint, which disappears after a while.
+Discharge from the eyes and bulge are unacceptable.
+If the puppy is less than 30-40 days, then his eyes may have a bluish tint, which disappears over time.

 - Head with a narrow forehead.
 The muzzle is not sharp.
-The transition from the forehead to the nose is clearly noticeable.
+Well visible transition from the forehead to the nose.

-- Ears hanging, high set, clean.
-Standing tips in puppies under 3 months can indicate a calcium imbalance in the body.
-Of the ears should not be unpleasant to smell - it is a sign of the inflammatory process.
+- Hanging ears, set high, clean.
+Standing tips in puppies younger than 3 months may indicate a calcium imbalance in the body.
+From the ears should not smell unpleasant - this is a sign of the inflammatory process.

-- The jaws have a scissor bite - the upper jaw goes behind the lower jaw.
-Incomplete dentition, fused teeth, bite anomalies not only will not allow the breed to continue, but also affect the health of the digestive system.
+- The jaws have a scissor bite - the upper jaw goes beyond the lower.
+Incomplete dentition, accrete teeth, bite anomalies will not only prevent the breed from continuing, but also affect the health of the digestive system.

-- The backbone of the puppy should be strong, the feet even.
-Twisted paws are a sign of rickets.
-Large joints are a characteristic feature of a shepherd puppy.
-With age, it is leveled.
+- The backbone of the puppy should be strong, smooth legs.
+Twisted paws - a sign of rickets.
+Large joints are a characteristic feature of a sheepdog puppy.
+With age, it is aligned.

-- Taurus should be fairly well-fed, which indicates good nutrition.
+- Taurus should be sufficiently well-fed, which indicates good nutrition.
 Ribs should not be visible.
-A large belly may indicate helminthiasis.
+Big belly may indicate helminthiasis.

 - It is important to pay attention to the slope of the croup.
-In the puppy, he must fall to the tail.
-Insufficiently sloping croup with age will lead to the fact that the sheepdog will throw up legs when moving.
+In a puppy, he should subside to the tail.
+Insufficiently sloping croup with age will lead to the fact that the shepherd will throw up its legs when moving.

-- The tail should not have kinks, knots, defects.
-When moving a puppy, he should not be too leaned on his back or twisted into a ring.
+- The tail should not have breaks, knots, defects.
+When a puppy is moving, it should not fall back too much or curl into a ring.

-- The wool should be smooth, shiny, nice to smell.
-Should not be strewn.
-With age, the coat will become longer, which will spoil the appearance of the dog.
+- Wool should be smooth, shiny, pleasant to smell.
+There should be no haircuts.
+With age, the coat will become even longer, which will spoil the appearance of the dog.

-- Skin on the abdomen should not have any lesions and rashes.
+- The skin on the abdomen should not be damaged and rash.

 - Spout - wet.

-It is important to evaluate the gait of the puppy.
-You should see how it moves freely, without a lead.
-If the puppy throws the hind legs to the sides, then the straightness of the gait is broken, which is a defect.
+It is important to assess the gait of a puppy.
+You should see how he moves freely, without a leash.
+If the puppy throws its hind legs to the side, the straightness of the gait is broken, which is a defect.

 After the puppy is selected, it is worth consulting with the breeder about his nutrition.
-Some well-known breeders give the puppy to the new owner in the event that the dog willingly goes to him, himself choosing his friend for life.
+Some well-known breeders give a puppy to a new owner if the dog willingly goes to him, choosing his friend for life.

-Choosing a puppy is a responsible and important activity that requires knowledge, time and some effort on your part.
-Do not hurry - take the puppy dishonorably and brutally return or take it.
-It is not without reason that the great R. Kipling said: “Buy a puppy, and you will get the most faithful love in the world.”
+Choosing a puppy is a responsible and important action that requires knowledge, time and some effort on your part.
+Do not rush - taken a puppy dishonestly and brutally return or hand over.
+After all, it was not for nothing that the great R. Kipling said: “Buy a puppy, and you will gain the most devoted love in the world.”